Fernandes double as Portugal ease past Bosnia

-LISBON : Bruno Fernandes struck twice and Bernardo Silva also scored to earn Portugal a 3-0 home win over Bosnia on Saturday and secure the third straight win of their Euro 2024 qualifying campaign.
+LISBON: Bruno Fernandes struck twice and Bernardo Silva also scored to earn Portugal a 3-0 home win over Bosnia and Herzegovina on Saturday and secure the third straight win of their Euro 2024 qualifying campaign.

 Roberto Martinez's side top Group J with nine points and will be looking for a fourth successive victory against Iceland on Tuesday.
 Bosnia, fourth on three points, next host Luxembourg.